 No, the hold is not a “penalty” for your card getting declined.
 It’s a security procedure.

 Please call your bank or card issuer, instead of us, to ask about the card’s policy and terms regarding holds.

-By knowing the details about this matter and keeping your customers updated, you as a merchant remain one step ahead in the game of maintaining customer loyalty.
+Schedule a consultation to learn the details about this matter and keep your customers updated, you as a merchant remain one step ahead in the game of maintaining customer loyalty.
 And, hey, your customers deserve to be informed and happy!